Wood Betony flowers come in whorls of yellow, burgundy, cream, and a combination of these colors (see photos)!

 Wood betony grows in prairies, but also in open woods and part shade.
 It can be found in dry woods, but also rich woods.

 This plant has a secret too!
 It’s a hemiparasite.
 Hemiparasites rely on surrounding species for some of their energy.
 Their roots form little structures called haustoria that attach to the roots of other plants and they “steal” the energy from that plant.
 Hemiparasitic plants often use grasses and sedges to parasitize but some are generalists that can use any plant.
+Because the hemiparasite is using some of the resources of the other plants, those plants tend to be shorter than they would otherwise be.

 Wood betony has ferny-looking leaves that are long and mostly basal.
 When the leaves first emerge in the spring, they are usually purple.
 The flower stalks grow to 8-12 inches high.